GreptimeTeam/docs/docs/greptimecloud/integrations/sdk-libraries/java.md

+---
+description: Instructions on how to use the GreptimeDB Java SDK to connect to GreptimeCloud using gRPC.
+---

 # Java SDK

 The GreptimeDB Java ingester library utilizes gRPC for writing data to the database.
 For how to use the library, please refer to the [Java library documentation](https://docs.greptime.com/user-guide/ingest-data/for-iot/grpc-sdks/java).